MadPlayer/PyRun/readme.md

 Don't use console to run Python Script files!!!
 ----------------------------------------------
 # requirements
-- pure python installation
+- python installation

-- write some json files in data table folder
+# functions (will be implemented)
+- modify the script table
+- modify the enviroment table
+- pass arguments to the script
+- execute the script files
+- manage and display current running script files process

 [Usage Link](https://madplayer.github.io/application/PyRun/)